bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 # TODO: Puzzles
+* Configs should get year, month and day from keys
+* Index page
-* Separate puzzles by year and month
+    * Show by year and month
+* Helmet title
+    * Pass puzzle title directly

 # Puzzle types
 * Play a regular hand